-Cell Phone Use Cell phone reception is not reliabe in the park and surrounding areas.
+Cell phone reception is not reliable in the park and surrounding areas.
 Do not rely on them!
-In case of an emergency, call 911 from a telephone or contact a park ranger or campground host.
+In case of emergency, call 911 from a landline or contact a park ranger or campground host.

 Note: All surface water should be chemically treated, boiled, or passed through a filter capable of eliminating harmful microbes and parasites, such as giardia, before drinking.

-Driving Driving conditions in the park can be hazardous.
-Please obey the posted speed limits.
-Use lower gears on long downhill sections to prevent overheated brakes.
-Use of seatbelts is required in both Nevada and the park.
+Driving conditions in the park can be hazardous.
+Please obey all posted speed limits, and use lower gears on long downhill sections to prevent overheated brakes.
+Seatbelts are required in both Nevada and the park.
 Please stop only at pullouts.
-Watch for wildlife (especially deer on the Scenic Drive and marmots on the Baker Creek Road) and pedestrians.
+Watch for wildlife - especially deer on the Scenic Drive and marmots on the Baker Creek Road - and pedestrians.
 Congestion in the visitor center parking areas can lead to accidents.
-The Wheeler Peak Scenic Drive beyond Upper Lehman Campground is closed to large vehicles in excess of 24 feet and trailers in excess of 24 feet in length.
+The Wheeler Peak Scenic Drive beyond Upper Lehman Campground is closed to large vehicles and trailers longer than 24 feet.

-Hypothermia Hypothermia is a serious condition in which a person’s body temperature is lowered.
+Hypothermia is a serious condition where a person's body temperature becomes dangerously low.
 It can occur at temperatures well above freezing.
 Avoid hypothermia by wearing appropriate, layered clothing.
-Do not wear cotton clothing as it is very cold when wet.
+Do not wear cotton clothing, which becomes very cold when wet.
 Carry extra clothes, drink plenty of fluids, and stay dry.
-Signs of hypothermia include uncontrolled shivering and slurred speech.
-Drowsiness, lack of interest, and incoherent speech follow.
-If someone shows signs of hypothermia, warm the individual slowly, replace wet clothes with dry ones and give the person warm liquids without caffeine or alcohol.
+Signs of hypothermia include: uncontrolled shivering and slurred speech, followed by drowsiness, lack of interest, and incoherent speech.
+If someone shows signs of hypothermia, warm the individual slowly, replace wet clothes with dry ones, and give the person warm liquids without caffeine or alcohol.

-Abandoned Mines Abandoned mines are common in the park and the surrounding region.
+Abandoned mines are common in the park and the surrounding region.
 They can be extremely dangerous.
-Shafts and tunnels are unstable; do not enter them.
-Great Basin National Park is currently working to make abandoned mine lands safer.
+Shafts and tunnels are unstable - do not enter them.
+Great Basin National Park is currently working to make abandoned mines in this area safer.